 In the 1980s, the yard and the seven unions affiliated with the Shipbuilders Union agreed to the creation of a company paid union health and safety representative.
 This union representative performed the same duties as the non-union safety representative and worked under the supervision of safety manager just as they did.
 The one important difference was that the union representative remained a part of the bargaining unit.
 The company was ordered to allow the unions to select their own representative.

 In another case brought by the Shipyard Workers Union the previous year, NASSCO was charged with violating meal and break time laws.
 The union had documented over 1,000 separation violation claims placed with the California Division of Labor Standards Enforcement over a four year period.

 In addition to rectifying these violations, the union was trying improve the safety record at NASSCO.
 An organizer for the Boilermakers Union was quoted in an article as saying that “NASSCO had the worst safety record of any shipyard in the country.”

-From the 1970s until the year 2000, the Occupational Safety and Health Administration (OSHA) cited NASSCO a number of times for willful workplace safety violations.
-These were conditions NASSCO knew about refused to repair.
+From the 1970s to the year 2000, the Occupational Safety and Health Administration (OSHA) cited NASSCO.
+They found problems that NASSCO knew about but refused to fix.

 There were hundreds of issues, including asbestos.
 The yard was aware of the asbestos contamination.
 NASSCO didn’t get rid of it when they were supposed to, as OSHA found out later.